Yonle/alpine-proot/README.md

 For more information about alpine-proot, please check the alpine-proot [wiki](https://github.com/Yonle/alpine-proot/wiki).
 ## Sound support
 In order to make this works, **__PulseAudio__** should be installed at host system.
-At startup, the script automatically launch PulseAudio server in non-system mode if there is no UNIX socket detected at `$PREFIX/var/run/pulse/native`.
+At startup, the script automatically launch PulseAudio server in non-system mode if there is no pulse UNIX socket detected..
 However, in [alpine-proot](https://github.com/Yonle/alpine-proot), sound support is already ready-to-use at startup as long you have PulseAudio installed on the host system.

 Keep in mind that **__not every program__** supports pulse as audio output like Firefox that drop PulseAudio support a year ago.